wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

+## Meeting with Matt and Sebastian, May 6th, 2019
+Framework pending:
+- Learn how energy reconstruction is done in NOvA.
+E.g., does the total energy per slice include unpronged cells?
+CHECK (can be relevant e.g. for a short energetic proton)
+- Talk to miranda, ask about the motherPID branch from CAF
+- Ask Emrah how to do grid submission

+Notes on NuMuNeutronAnalyzer
+- ProngE is the reco energy, prongEfls is the truth level energy
+- TASK 1: Make booleans for pions, at truth level, analogous to those for neutrons: is there energy backtracing to a pion that is.... direct, indriect, majoritary or any-at-all?
+This is basically to reconstruct the pion efficiencies from the ART side.
+We care mostly about cases where the majority of the prong energy traces back to the pion.
+Other cases are even more in the gray zone.
+- TASK2: Make the loop over cellhits.

+Organizational Stuff:
+- Matt's shifts: swing(4pm-12pm), over the collab meeting (June 3rd to 7th)
+- Sebastinan's shifts: night (12pm-8am), June 23rd-27th

 ## Meeting with Matt and Sebastian, April 24th, 2019
 Matt described the key points of NuMUNeutronAna
 - Two loops over prongs: